MissInterpret/onyx-native/README.md

 #### Java

-Onyx-native follows the same approach that onyx-java does (shown above) with additions to specific the library along with initialization arguments.
+Onyx-native follows the same approach that onyx-java does (shown above) with additions to specify the library along with initialization arguments.
 These are used along with native-specific versions of the core API (*NAPI*) and *OnyxEnv* (*NativeOnyxEnv*) to load and bootstrap your native-backed instance at runtime.<br>

 <br>
 As before, you use *NativeBindUtils* to generate a catalog entry:<br>
 <br>